 The Zones provide an important opportunity for the Government to have a direct line of communication and engagement with regional WA and ensure that local issues are considered in the broader policy agenda.

-WALGA will report on engagements with Ministers responsible for specific regions through the President's report at a future Zone meeting.
+WALGA will report on engagements with Ministers responsible for specific regions through the President's report at future Zone meetings.